What are Septic Systems?

-Septic systems process sewage and wastewater from homes that are not connected to a main sewage system.
+Septic systems are underground, they process sewage and wastewater from homes that are not connected to a main sewage system.
 Predominantly, these properties are older in age and/or found in rural locations.
 The main purpose of septic systems is to enable the safe sewage digestion and disposal of wastewater.

 Septic systems work via a series of inlet and outlet pipes, a tank with several chambers and a soakaway.

 Most septic tanks comprise two chambers, though it’s not uncommon for some systems to incorporate three or more.
 Newer septic systems, often referred to as Package Sewage Treatment Plants, mostly rely on electrical power to improve aeration to enhance the rate of organic waste digestion.

 In very simple terms, organic waste matter is flushed or drained from toilets, baths, showers, sinks and basins into an underground septic tank.
-Once the wastewater and organic matter has entered the tank it separates into three:
+Once the wastewater and organic matter has entered the tank it separates into three – solids, effluent and scum.

 - Solids – these settle at the bottom of your tank in a sludge-like mass.
 These solids are both bio-digestible organic and inorganic solids.